How 'Battlefield 2042''s extreme weather affects combat

 He also added that debris would light the map differently even after the sandstorm has passed, and its effects will still be relevant.

 It changes the physics of an area, throwing around helicopters, cars, and players.
-This will break up any fight in the area and make outdoors areas unusable while the tornado wreaks havoc.
+This will break up any fight in the area and make outdoor areas unusable while the tornado wreaks havoc.

 He states that the game is truly a sandbox in the players’ hands and that players are in control of everything that happens in a match.